RajaRakoto/ampalibe-extension/README.md

 **IDE**: You can install it by typing "My extension" in the extension tab of your IDE

+Instant Value - All basic tools included and configured:

+- 🧅 Bun.js >= 1.0.26
+- 🧅 Use Bun as package manager
+- 🌈 ESM
+- 🧹 ESlint with some initial rules recommendation
+- ✅ Jest or Bun test for fast unit testing and code coverage
+- 🎨 Prettier to enforce consistent code style
+- ⚙️ EditorConfig for consistent coding style
+- 📦 NPM scripts for common operations
+- 📝 Best package.json configuration for VSCode extension
+- 📝 Simple example of Snippet code and unit test
+- 🐗 Run tasks with Grunt (example for backup)
+- 🚄 Build faster with a preconfigured file and VSCE tool
+- 🖥️ Ungit for version control (git) with a GUI

 ---

 ### 📌 Notes